gwuhaolin/spring-data-rest-js/README.md

 ```

 ## Error Handle
-all error will be reject by return promise,and the error object is instance of `Request` will `Request.error` properties store error reason
+all error will be reject by return promise,and the error object is instance of `SpringRequest` will `SpringRequest.error` properties store error reason
 ```js
 Student.findOne(404).then(()=>{}).catch(req=>{
     console.error(req.error);